madacol/weighted_shuffle/README.md

 ## How It Works

-The application uses a SQLite database (via sql.js) to store song scores.
-When shuffling, songs with higher scores have an exponentially higher probability of being played (weight is calculated as $2^{score}$).
+Songs with higher scores have an exponentially higher probability of being added to the queue (weight is calculated as $2^{score}$).

 ## Installation